Hajirayyy/BejewlledBlitz/README.md

 # Bejewelled Blitz Game

 ## Overview
-This repository contains the source code for a Bejewelled Blitz game developed as a first-semester project at FAST-NUCES Lahore campus.
+This repository contains the source code for a Bejewelled Blitz game developed as a first-semester project at the FAST-NUCES Lahore campus.
 The game involves swapping three or more jewels of the same type in a row or column to score points and trigger special gems for additional effects.
 The project utilized C++ programming language and the SFML (Simple and Fast Multimedia Library) version 2.6.1.

 ## Features
 - **Jewel Swapping:** Players can swap jewels using the arrow keys (up, down, right, left) on the keyboard.